-Dasatinib is pronounced das-at-in-nib and is also known by its brand name Sprycel.
+Dasatinib is pronounced das-at-in-nib and is also known by its brand names Sprycel and Zentiva.

 Dasatinib is a treatment for: